Augmentation Mammaplasty Breast Augmentation

-The outcome of this specially-crafted procedure is enhanced aesthetic results with a significant reduction in discomfort and recovery time.
+The outcome of One Day Recovery Breast Augmentation is enhanced aesthetic results with a significant reduction in discomfort and recovery time.
 Patients often do not need any pain medication other than Advil, and can often brush their own hair and apply makeup before leaving the surgical facility!

 We distinguish this procedure from “Rapid Recovery” surgery.
 “Rapid recovery” is a vague and nebulous term.
 What we are talking about here is recovery in 24 hours or less as defined by a return to most of your normal daily activities except strenuous exercise.
 Sexual intercourse is permitted (not “Olympic sex”) the same day and you may lift up to 25 pounds as well.
 All WITHOUT the need for narcotic pain medication!